c3g/epivar-browser/readme.md

        Fetching the chromosomes list can also be expensive, so for development you might want to hardcode the list in the config at `config.development.chroms` once you know what that list is.

+### Authorization (Identity provider)

+The EpiVar browser uses OpenID Connect (OIDC) for authentication/authorization (auth).
+It does not include its own username/password/identity layer.

+A popular (free for small projects) provider for OIDC is [Auth0](https://auth0.com/).

+For academic projects, [CILogon](https://www.cilogon.org/) is an excellent choice which can federate to different academic institutions' own auth systems.

+When configuring EpiVar, one must set various parameters for the OIDC identity provider in the `.env` file (see the [Production](#production) section below.)

 ### Application